STUDENT CARE SERVICES

 (English Only Policy)

-It is recommended to use English in the classroom and at designated English zones at all time, as staff will patrol anytime.
-If you use a language other than English, you will be fined of which will be used for the Outreach Program.
-Collected amount will be donated for volunteer program.
+It is recommended to use English in the classroom and at designated English zones at all time.
+A staff called "EOP Police" will patrol anytime inside the campus.
+If you use a language other than English, you will be fined of which will be used for the a monthly event which is used for charity.
+Collected amount will be donated for Volunteer Activity.

 - Encouraging students to speak English as much as possible